 SIP trunking is a VoIP service based on the SIP protocol by which Internet telephony service providers (ITSPs) deliver telephony and unified communication services to customers.
-SIP trunking uses the power of the Internet to route calls onto global Internet as well as localized networks until it reaches its destination (also known as IP-PBX).
-Where as traditional PBX system can route landline calls into its own localized network.
+SIP trunking uses the power of the Internet to route calls onto the global Internet as well as localized networks until it reaches its destination (also known as IP-PBX).
+Whereas the traditional PBX system can route landline calls into its own localized network.

 Advantages of SIP Trunking?

-In order to achieve the true potential of digital VoIP-based phone system, SIP trunking will be be the key.
+In order to achieve the true potential of digital VoIP-based phone systems, SIP trunking will be the key.

-Traditional PBX gave businesses advantage to use a single land line connection to be digitally split into many different lines within a building or department.
-Now, IP-PBX that is powered through SIP trunking goes one step further by linking up users across different cities and time zones by making voice independent from its traditional network so that users can call a desk phone, cell phone, or other number where ever that is located until it reach a recipient.
+Traditional PBX gave businesses the advantage to use a single landline connection to be digitally split into many different lines within a building or department.
+Now, IP-PBX that is powered through SIP trunking goes one step further by linking up users across different cities and time zones by making voice independent from its traditional network so that users can call a desk phone, cell phone, or another number where ever that is located until it reaches a recipient.

-Main benefit of IP telephony for organizations is to decrease operational cost and gain better call quality.
-Many small and medium-sized businesses (SMBs) are loving scalability features of VoIP systems.
-These VoIP systems makes it very easy for organizations to adding new extensions and then configuring it with soft phone.
+The main benefit of IP telephony for organizations is to decrease operational cost and gain better call quality.
+Many small and medium-sized businesses (SMBs) are loving the scalability features of VoIP systems.
+These VoIP systems make it very easy for organizations to add new extensions and then configuring them with a softphone.

 Why demand is increasing?

-- With increase in use of VoIP services by companies of all sizes, large deployments of SIP trunking with higher numbers of channels are on the rise.
-Typically, VoIP based on SIP trunk deployment of concurrent channels (sessions) in the range of 50 to 1000 addressing the need of medium to large-sized business.
-Where as, small organizations can fulfill their needs with 10 to 50 concurrent channels.
+- With the increase in the use of VoIP services by companies of all sizes, large deployments of SIP trunking with higher numbers of channels are on the rise.
+Typically, VoIP based on SIP trunk deployment of concurrent channels (sessions) in the range of 50 to 1000 addressing the need of medium to large-sized businesses.
+Whereas, small organizations can fulfill their needs with 10 to 50 concurrent channels.